portapps/docker-toolbox-portable/README.md

 ### App already installed

-If you have already installed DockerToolbox from the original setup :
+If you have already installed Docker Toolbox from the original setup :

 * Stop the virtual machine in VirtualBox
 * Move data located in `%USERPROFILE%\.docker\*` to `data\storage` folder

-Run `docker-toolbox-portable.exe` and then you can [remove](https://support.microsoft.com/en-us/instantanswers/ce7ba88b-4e95-4354-b807-35732db36c4d/repair-or-remove-programs) DockerToolbox from your computer.
+Run `docker-toolbox-portable.exe` and then you can [remove](https://support.microsoft.com/en-us/instantanswers/ce7ba88b-4e95-4354-b807-35732db36c4d/repair-or-remove-programs) Docker Toolbox from your computer.

 ### Upgrade